jhpyle/docassemble/_docs/livehelp.md

 will hide the operator's view of the user's screen.

 Users do not receive any kind of notification when an operator starts viewing their screen.
-It is up to the interview author to inform the user that an operator might be watching.
+It is up to the interview developer to inform the user that an operator might be watching.
 This can be done before [`set_live_help_status()`] is called, or at the same time.